Uglemat/Malang/README.md

 It evaluates `Factorial` in the context of `My_Module`, the result of that is a function, and it is then called with the argument 20000.

+##Comments

+Comments start with `--` and lasts until the end of the line.

 #Factorial example